reubenmiller/tedge-mapper-template/demo/README.md

     just up
     ```

-3. View the logs for the tedge-mapper-template running on the main device
+3. Bootstrap the device

     ```sh
+    just bootstrap
+    ```

+4. View the logs for the tedge-mapper-template running on the main device

+    ```sh
     just logs-main-mapper-template
     ```

-4. Open a new console and log the tedge-agent running on the child device
+5. Open a new console and log the tedge-agent running on the child device

     ```sh
     cd demo
     just logs-child01-agent
     ```

-5. Create a software update operation for the child01 device in Cumulocity
+6. Create a software update operation for the child01 device in Cumulocity

     You can use `go-c8y-cli` to create the operation if you don't want to use the UI